umd-ischool-inst326/inst326-public/modules/module05/slides.md

         self.f = open(path).read()

     def meta_data(self):
-        # method that will return two variables
+        """ Method that will return two variables
-        # -------------------------------------
-        # unique_words = a list of unique
-        # words in the file
-        #
+        Returns:
-        # word_counts = a dictionary where the keys
-        # are the words and the values
-        # are the number of times that the
-        # word appears in the file
+            unique_words (list): list of unique words in the file word_counts (dict): a dictionary where the keys are the words and the values are the number of times that the word appears in the file
+        """

+        return unique_words, word_counts

 my_path = "my_file.txt"
 words, counts = book(my_path).meta_data()